MicrosoftDocs/sdk-api/sdk-api-src/content/imapi2/nf-imapi2-irawcdimagecreator-put_disablegaplessaudio.md

 It is recommended that this property value is only set before the process of adding tracks to the image has begun as any changes afterwards could result in adverse effects to other image properties.

-This method is supported in Windows Server 2003 with Service Pack 1 (SP1), Windows XP with Service Pack 2 (SP2),  and Windows Vista  via the <a href="http://go.microsoft.com/fwlink/p/?linkid=141659">Windows Feature Pack for Storage</a>.
+This method is supported in Windows Server 2003 with Service Pack 1 (SP1), Windows XP with Service Pack 2 (SP2),  and Windows Vista  via the Windows Feature Pack for Storage.
 All  features provided by this  update package are supported natively in Windows 7 and Windows Server 2008 R2.